 - a.
-Building improvements - b.
-Public works construction and/or maintenance projects - c.
-Services - d.
-Leases (or other real estate agreements) - e.
-Services and professional services in the amount of \$50,000 or more - f.
-Grants from the federal and state governments g.
-Agreements that extend for more than one year
+Building improvements; - b.
+Public works construction and/or maintenance projects; - c.
+Services; - d.
+Leases (or other real estate agreements); - e.
+Services and professional services in the amount of \$50,000 or more; - f.
+Grants from the federal and/or state governments; and/or, - g.
+Agreements that extend for more than one year.